MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 + authenticating using Active Directory server on your network
 + using the [default administrator account](../configure-authentication.md#local)

-Be sure to pass credentials for AD or local as a tuple.
+Pass the username and password credentials for method as a Python tuple.
+If you do not know your connection settings, contact your administrator.

 ```Python
 # Import the DeployClient and MLServer classes from